rsvim/rsvim.github.io/docs/api/intro.md

 The editor APIs can be accessed via the global object [`Rsvim`](rsvim/classes/Rsvim), similar to the [`vim`](https://neovim.io/doc/user/lua.html#Lua) namespace inside lua with Neovim.

 ### 2.2.
-General APIs
+General Purposed APIs

-General APIs are similar to the concept of the standard library of many scripting languages.
+General purposed APIs are similar to the concept of the standard library of many scripting languages.
 From this perspective, there is no functional difference between Rsvim editor and general javascript runtimes such as [Node.js](https://nodejs.org/) and [Deno](https://deno.com/).
 But still, Rsvim focus on editing and text processing, the existence of general APIs serves this purpose as well, they provide functions mainly related to operating system such as file system, network/http, date and time, IPC/RPC and process management, etc. For web and browser related APIs, they will not be provided.

 The general APIs share the same global object [`Rsvim`](rsvim/classes/Rsvim), the implementation keeps the same with [Deno APIs](https://docs.deno.com/api/deno/).

-### 2.3.
-Web APIs

-Besides the ECMAScript standard, a large number of web APIs are also "global objects", provided by most browsers and javascript runtimes (including node and deno).
-The full list of all web APIs and interfaces can be found in [MDN | Web APIs](https://developer.mozilla.org/en-US/docs/Web/API), and the [WinterCG](https://wintercg.org/) community group come up with the [Minimum Common Web Platform API](https://common-min-api.proposal.wintercg.org/) specification, which defines a minimum set of standard web platform APIs to both browser and non-browser javascript-based runtimes.
-Consistent with the principles of general APIs, Rsvim only provides a subset of them.

-The web APIs are "global objects", and can be accessed without importing any external modules just like javascript standard built-in objects.